inria-larsen/icub-teleoperation/README.md

 ```
 `CONFIG.LEFT_RIGHT_FOOT_IN_CONTACT` is an array of two binary values, each for the contact status of the left and right foot respectively.
 0 or 1 if the foot is not or is in contact with the ground

-`CONFIG.SMOOTH_DES_COM`  If equal to one, the desired streamed values of the center of mass are smoothed for the first 50 frames
+`CONFIG.SMOOTH_DES_COM`  If equal to one, the desired streamed values of the center of mass are smoothed (twice for the first 50 frames)

-`CONFIG.SMOOTH_DES_Q`    If equal to one, the desired streamed values  of the postural tasks are smoothed for the first 50 frames
+`CONFIG.SMOOTH_DES_Q`    If equal to one, the desired streamed values  of the postural tasks are smoothed (twice for the first 50 frames)

 `references.smoothingTimeMinJerkComDesQDes` smoothing factor